-The Financial Crisis Inquiry Commission that was established in the spring of 2009 to explore the causes of the previous year’s financial meltdown, released its findings today.
-What was to blame for the crisis, they say?
+The Financial Crisis Inquiry Commission that was established in the spring of 2009 to investigate the causes of the previous year’s financial meltdown has released its findings.
+Who do they think was to blame?

-The commission, as Federal Reserve chairman Ben Bernanke before it, cites “regulatory failure” as setting the stage for the crisis.
-Yet the trouble began in one of the most heavily regulated sectors of the American economy — the housing market.
+The commission cites “regulatory failure,” yet the trouble began in one of the most heavily regulated sectors of the American economy: the housing market.

-The first decade of this century saw President George W. Bush’s attempt to bring about his “ownership society” and the country is still suffering from the results of that experiment today.
+The first decade of this century saw President George W. Bush’s attempt to bring about an “ownership society” and the country is still suffering from the results of that experiment.

-With consistent, all time low interest rates set by the Federal Reserve and with an enormous increase in size and scope of the government-sponsored enterprises Fannie Mae and Freddie Mac, Washington promoted homeownership by artificially extending credit to people that could never dream of affording their own house — let alone pay back their loans.
+With consistent, all-time low interest rates set by the Federal Reserve, and with an enormous increase in size and scope of the government-sponsored enterprises Fannie Mae and Freddie Mac, Washington promoted homeownership by artificially extending credit to people that couldn’t dream of affording a house, much less pay back their loans.

-That is not to say that the private sector is free of blame.
-But consider that Fannie and Freddie, supposedly privately owned, were publicly chartered and represented the archetype of unfair competition.
+The private sector isn’t free of blame.
+But consider that Fannie and Freddie, supposedly privately owned, were publicly chartered.

-Consider the Community Reinvestment Act of 1977 that “encouraged” banks to lend to uncreditworthy borrowers and sought to end “discriminatory” credit practices against low-income neighborhoods.
+Consider the Community Reinvestment Act of 1977, which “encouraged” banks to lend to uncreditworthy borrowers and sought to end “discriminatory” credit practices in low-income neighborhoods.

-And consider that the very banks who let themselves be pressured into participating in this madness were “bailed out” by the government with billions of dollars of taxpayers’ money.
-Was this a free market at work?
+Consider that the very banks that let themselves be pressured into participating in this madness were “bailed out” by the government with billions of dollars of taxpayers’ money.
+Was this the free market at work?

 In a free market, failure is always possible and consumers are aware of the risk — with the result that they rationally and voluntarily assume less of it.